 I kind of can’t believe that I’m writing again.
 There was a period of time where I thought I was done.
 Or at the very least, that it could be years before I wrote again.
-But it turns out, all I needed was a 6 day break, a purge in my spirit, and a breath of fresh life that can only come as a gift from Jesus himself.
+But it turns out, all I needed was 6 days off of work, a purge in my spirit, and a breath of fresh life that can only come from Jesus himself.

 So let’s travel back and think about a situation where you became so fed up, so discouraged, so frustrated… that you were willing to undergo some sort of pain/discomfort in order to make a change.
-For a while you were very comfortable and happy.
-But as time went on, and the situation changed, you began to see that more bad was being done than good.
-Despite the comforts of the known and the perks that still persisted, you found yourself so desperate for change that you were willing to endure pain and discomfort to see it happen.
+For a while you might have been very comfortable and happy.
+But as time went on, and the situation started to change, you began to see that more bad was being done than good.
+Despite the comforts of the known and the good that still persisted, small as it was, you found yourself so desperate for change that you were willing to endure pain and discomfort to see it happen.
 The pain and discomfort was worth it to get you out of that place.

 Luke and I were talking the other morning about prayer, and how spending time seeking God takes discipline.
 You literally have to fight against your own will in order to find his.
 But we’re finding that a few minutes of pain is worth far more than the alternative.
 For the alternative, we’ve found, is hollow.